-- 1) Asset Management Home Forward's asset management team is overseeing third-party property management on behalf of the City of Portland.
-As of December 2018, three properties have been included in Home Forward's asset management portfolio:

-- a.
-Ellington 263 units

-- b.
-105th & Burnside 51 units
+- Asset Management Home Forward's asset management team is overseeing third-party property management on behalf of the City of Portland.
+As of December 31, 2019, five properties have been included in Home Forward's asset management portfolio: - a.
+Ellington 262 units (1 unit taken offline for Resident Services use) - b.
+East Burnside 51 units